osuTitanic/titanic/README.md

 Titanic is a private server made to be compatible with all osu! stable clients (2008-2024).
 The goal of this project was to gain deeper insights into the inner workings of Bancho and how it changed over the years.

+You can play on it, by [registering on our website](https://osu.titanic.sh/account/register), and [downloading](https://osu.titanic.sh/download) a client. **Keep in mind that only a smaller range of clients will be available there.**
+For more questions, feel free to join our Discord server: https://discord.gg/qupv72e7YH

 The main goal of this project was achieved.
-There are still some features that I want to add, which you can view [here](https://github.com/users/osuTitanic/projects/2).
+However, there are still a good amount of features that we want to add, which you can view [here](https://github.com/users/osuTitanic/projects/2).

-You can play on it, by [registering on the website](https://osu.titanic.sh/account/register), and [downloading](https://osu.titanic.sh/download) a client from the website. **Keep in mind that only a smaller range of clients will be available there.**
-For anyone interested, we also have a Discord server: https://discord.gg/qupv72e7YH

 ## Setup

+Be aware that this project is typically not recommended for use on your own private server, as it is largely customized for our specific needs and can be challenging to modify.
+However, you are still welcome to use the project as you see fit.

-To set up and use this project I would recommend to use [docker](https://www.docker.com/), as it's easier to set up in most cases.
+To set up and use this project, it is advisable to use [Docker](https://www.docker.com/), as it is much simpler in most cases.
 If you do not feel comfortable using docker, here are some instructions for the [manual setup](https://github.com/osuTitanic/titanic/blob/main/SETUP.md), which is not recommended but still possible to do.

 Verify that docker is installed: